Gravitational-Wave Signatures of Nonstandard Neutrino Properties in Collapsing Stellar Cores

 \textit{\textbf{Simulation Setup and GW Analysis.}}---The considered simulations were discussed in Ref.~\cite{Ehring2023b}.
 They were conducted with the neutrino-hydrodynamics code \textsc{Alcar} \cite{Just2015a,Just2018a}, assuming axial symmetry (2D). \textsc{Alcar} is a state-of-the-art, Eulerian, conservative, higher-order Godunov-type finite-volume solver designed for both 1D and multi-D nonrelativistic fluid dynamics, coupled with a two-moment scheme to treat energy-dependent, three-flavor neutrino transport.
 General relativistic corrections for gravity and transport are included.
 The key features of the code and the implementation details of the neutrino FCs are described in Ref.~\cite{Ehring2023a}.

 The FC implementation in Refs.~\cite{Ehring2023a, Ehring2023b} was motivated by FFCs, but the parametric representation can be interpreted in terms of any BSM physics that would cause similar effects.
-The following recipe was used: (1)~We assume that pairwise $\nu\bar\nu$ FCs are ``instantaneous,'' meaning that they take place over spatial scales much smaller than the numerical grid cells and over time scales much shorter than the computational time steps~\cite{Xiong:2024pue}.
-This description may also be reasonable for BSM-induced FCs, where the scales are governed, for example, by the BSM neutrino interaction potential or the magnetic field strength~\cite{Abbar:2022jdm, Abbar:2020ggq, Kharlanov:2020cti, Sasaki:2021bvu}.
+For examples, see Supplemental Material (SM)\cite{SupplementalMaterial}, which also includes Refs.~\cite{Blennow:2008er, Chang:2022aas, Fiorillo2024a, Fiorillo2024c, Bhattacharya:2023wzl, Warren:2014qza, Warren:2016slz, Syvolap:2019dat, Suliga:2020vpz, Ray:2023gtu, Ray:2024jeu, Courant1928a, Kuroda+2014, Murphy+2009, Shibagaki2021a, Andresen2017a, Acernese2015a, LSC2015a, Abbott2020c, Aso2013a, Michimura2020a, Hild2008_1, Srivastava2022a, Flanagan1998a}.
+The following recipe was used: (1)~we assume that pairwise $\nu\bar\nu$ FCs are ``instantaneous,'' meaning that they take place over spatial scales much smaller than the numerical grid cells and over time scales much shorter than the computational time steps~\cite{Xiong:2024pue}.
+This description is also reasonable for BSM-induced FCs, where the scales are governed, for example, by the BSM neutrino interaction potential or the magnetic field strength~\cite{Abbar:2022jdm, Abbar:2020ggq, Kharlanov:2020cti, Sasaki:2021bvu}.
 (2)~We assume that the FCs result in flavor equilibrium under the constraint that lepton number is individually conserved for each flavor, particularly for electron-type neutrinos.
-BSM physics could violate this restriction, potentially allowing for full flavor equilibration, meaning that our more limited assumption is conservative.
+BSM physics could violate this restriction, potentially allowing for full flavor equilibration, meaning that our more constraining assumption is conservative.
 (3)~Our FC treatment conserves total energy and momentum, while respecting the Pauli exclusion principle.
-(4)~We activate FCs throughout the region where the matter density $\rho$ is below a chosen threshold value, $\rho_\mathrm{c}$.
+(4)~We activate FCs throughout the region where the matter density $\rho$ is below a chosen threshold value, i.e., $\rho < \rho_\mathrm{c}$.
+Although Ref.~\cite{Xiong:2024pue} backs up a scale-separated treatment for FFC even inside the neutrinosphere, such an effective transport has its limitations~\cite{Urquilla+2025}.
+Especially, classical transport cannot capture equilibria with non-zero coherence as pointed out in~\cite{Froustey+2025} for collisional $\nu$FC.
+Our approach should be understood as explorative and generic for FCs occurring on much smaller scales as motivated by $\nu$NSSI and other BSM scenarios with similar effects (for details and resolution tests, see SM~\cite{SupplementalMaterial}).